magpylib/magpylib/docs/_pages/8_physics.md

 **Magnets and Demagnetization**

-The anayltical solutions are exact when bodies have a homogeneous magnetization.
+The analytical solutions are exact when bodies have a homogeneous magnetization.
 However, real materials always have a material response which results in an inhomogeneous magnetization even when the initial magnetization is perfectly homogeneous.
 There is a lot of literature on such [demagnetization effects](https://en.wikipedia.org/wiki/Demagnetizing_field).

 Modern high grade permanent magnets (NdFeB, SmCo, Ferrite) have a very weak material responses (local slope of the magnetization curve, remanent permeability) of the order of $\mu_r \approx 1.05$.
-In this case the analyical solutions provide an excellent approximation with less than 1% error even at close distance from the magnet surface.
+In this case the analytical solutions provide an excellent approximation with less than 1% error even at close distance from the magnet surface.
 A detailed error analysis and discussion is presented in the appendix of \[2020Malago\].

 **Soft-Magnetic Materials**